alantech/marsha/marsha/personas/README.md

 ## Language-specific conventions

 Reviewer bodies are deliberately language-agnostic ("an assignment", "an implementation") so one shared set serves every target language.
-Per-language and per-project conventions (for the Python backend: type hints, PEP8, autopep8, `requirements.txt`) are supplied by the target backend's `persona_guidance()` and injected into every reviewer run — the backend is selected with `--target` (see the top-level README).
+Per-language and per-project conventions (for the Python backend: type hints, PEP8, autopep8, `pyproject.toml` manifests) are supplied by the target backend's `persona_guidance()` and injected into every reviewer run — the backend is selected with `--target` (see the top-level README).

 ## Finding labels